Benefits of Spreading lime on the Farm

 The amount of limestone applied will depend on the specific needs of the soil and the crops being grown.

-Here are some of the benefits of spreading lime:
+Some of the benefits of spreading lime

--Increases soil pH: Lime is an alkaline substance, and when added to acidic soils, it can increase the soil pH.
+• Increases soil pH - Lime is an alkaline substance, and when added to acidic soils, it can increase the soil pH.
 This is important because many crops grow best in soils with a pH between 6.0 and 7.5.
-If the soil is too acidic, the nutrients in the soil become less available to plants, which can lead to poor growth and yield.
+If the soil is too acidic, the nutrients in the soil become less available to plants, which can lead to poor growth and yield

--Improves nutrient availability: When soil pH is too low, some nutrients become less available to plants.
-Liming the soil can improve the availability of these nutrients, including phosphorus, potassium, and calcium.
+• Improves nutrient availability - When soil pH is too low, some nutrients become less available to plants.
+Liming the soil can improve the availability of these nutrients, including phosphorus, potassium and calcium

--Enhances microbial activity: Soil microbes play a crucial role in soil fertility and plant health.
-Liming the soil can enhance microbial activity, which can lead to better nutrient cycling and soil structure.
+• Enhances microbial activity - Soil microbes play a crucial role in soil fertility and plant health.
+Liming the soil can enhance microbial activity, which can lead to better nutrient cycling and soil structure

--Reduces toxicities: Some elements, such as aluminum and manganese, can become toxic to plants when soil pH is too low.
-Liming the soil can reduce the toxicity of these elements and improve plant growth.
+• Reduces toxicities - Some elements, such as aluminum and manganese, can become toxic to plants when soil pH is too low.
+Liming the soil can reduce the toxicity of these elements and improve plant growth

 Agree